-See also 'Early Help See also the local authority's guidance on 'Children Missing Education'
+See also 'Early Help

+See also the local authority's guidance on 'Children Missing Education'
-The attendance policy sets out in detail the processes and practice adopted at Churchward School.

 As a school we recognise the importance of students attending school regularly.
-Any unexplained non-attendance is followed up on the first day of absence with a robust process to ensure the safety and welfare of the student.
+Any unexplained absence is followed up on the first day of absence by a phone call home, by the class teacher, but who might delegate this to a member of the admin team.
+All reasons are recorded on BromCom.

 Where possible, we hold more than one emergency contact telephone number for each student/family.

-Student attendance is monitored weekly by Brendan Palmer (Assistant Head Teacher) this is presented to the Head Teacher and discussed in attendance meetings.
-Registers are taken twice a day by the relevant teachers and Churchward School follows all guidance on registration codes.
+Student attendance is monitored termly by the Assistant Head Teacher with responsibility for Behaviour & Attitudes with the support of the House leads.
 We recognise that children with poor attendance or missing from education may be more vulnerable and potentially are exposed to higher degrees of risk.
 Attendance information is therefore considered within the wider remit of safeguarding and child protection.
 Staff are aware that episodes of unexplained absence could indicate safeguarding concerns or the need for early help support.